Hrothen/dorfCAD/README.md

 ### Using dorfCAD

-Invoke dorfCAD from the commandline with `mkblueprint -i <input files> -o <output file name with no extension -p <phases>` where possible phases are Dig, Build, Place, and Query, corresponding to the equivalent quickfort headers.
-If -p is left off blueprints will be produced for all phases.
+Invoke dorfCAD from the commandline with `mkblueprint -i FILE1,FILE2,..` where each FILE is an image.
+Passing multiple images will create a single blueprint with each image as a single layer going from bottom to top.

+dorfCAD relies on two files, `config.json` and `alias.json` to be present in the same directory. `config.json` provides a list of actions for each phase, and a list of colors to convert to that action (e.g. every black pixel becomes "dig").
+Multiple colors can be assigned to the same action, but each color can only be assigned to one action per phase.
+Colors can be reused in each phase, so for example you can assign a color to dig on the dig phase, and then build a bed on the build phase, and then create a room on the query phase.
+`alias.json` is just a list of longer aliases to standard df commands, so you can set up `config.json` with commands like "build_bed" instead of "b".

+Small example config files are included in the src folder.

+#### Optional flags

+`-o` or `--output` provides a name for the output blueprints, `-o foo` will produce `foo-dig.csv, foo-build-csv` etc. If not set, will use the first input file name.

+`-s` or `--start` specifies a starting position for the blueprint.
+Usage is `-s x,y`.

+`-p` or `--phase` specifies the phases to produce blueprints for, `-p dig,build` will produce only `output-dig.csv` and `output-build.csv`.
+If not set, will produce for all phases.
+(Generating a blueprint for a phase you didn't provide any configuration data for won't mess anything up, it'll just be all '~')

+`-r` or `--repeat` specifies a number of times to repeat the input when creating a blueprint, useful for staircases.
+If not set, will default to 1.

-dorfCAD relies on two configuration files, pngconfig,json and alias.json.
-Examples are included with the source code. alias.json defines aliases for regular quickfort commands, and pngconfig.json defines colors that correspond to each alias.
+dorfCAD relies on two configuration files, config,json and alias.json.
+Examples are included with the source code. alias.json defines aliases for regular quickfort commands, and config.json defines colors that correspond to each alias.